raizen74/aws-mle/README.md

 !["File modes"](Inputs.jpg)
 !["File modes 2"](file-modes.jpg)
 !["File modes 3"](file-modes3.jpg)
 If your dataset is too large for file mode, has many small files that you can't serialize easily, or uses a random read access pattern, FSx for Lustre is a good option to consider.
 Its file system scales to hundreds of gigabytes per second (GB/s) of throughput and millions of IOPS, which is ideal when you have many small files.
+It is **optimized for both sequential and random access** workloads.

 **FSx is not the optimal solution to provide low-latency access to many large video files**, you should rather use the Fast File mode for the video files in the relevant Amazon S3 bucket folder.